 In March 2015, the Company entered into an operating lease for approximately 21,488 rentable square feet of office and laboratory space in Cambridge, Massachusetts (the "2015 Lease"), with a lease term commencing in August 2015 and ending in October 2020.
-The Company has an option to extend the lease for five additional years.
-The 2015 Lease has escalating rent payments and the Company records rent expense on a straight-line basis over the term of the lease, including any rent-free periods.
+The Company has an option to extend the 2015 Lease for five additional years.
+The 2015 Lease has escalating rent payments and the Company records rent expense on a straight-line basis over its term, including any rent-free periods.
 The 2015 Lease includes certain lease incentives in the form of tenant allowances.
 The Company has capitalized the improvements made with the tenant allowance into fixed assets and established a liability for the deferred lease incentive upon occupancy.
 The Company recorded these incentives as a component of deferred rent and will amortize these incentives as a reduction of rent expense over the lease term.
 The related fixed assets will be amortized over the lease term.

-The Company recorded rent expense of \$0.2 million for each of the three months ended March 31, 2018 and 2017 related to the 2015 Lease.
+The Company recorded rent expense of \$0.2 million for each of the three months ended June 30, 2018 and 2017, and \$0.4 million for each of the six months ended June 30, 2018 and 2017, related to the 2015 Lease.
 The 2015 Lease required the Company to issue an original letter of credit in the amount of \$0.5 million (see Note 6).